Nintendo: 1979–1987: Game & Watch, arcade games, and Nintendo Entertainment System

 In the early 1980s, several video game consoles proliferated in the United States, as well as low-quality games produced by third-party developers, which oversaturated the market and led to the video game crash of 1983.
 Consequently, a recession hit the American video game industry, whose revenues went from over $3 billion to $100 million between 1983 and 1985.
 Nintendo's initiative to launch the Famicom in America was also impacted.
 To differentiate the Famicom from its competitors in America, Nintendo rebranded it as an entertainment system and its cartridges as Game Paks, with a design reminiscent of a VCR.
 Nintendo implemented a lockout chip in the Game Paks for control on its third party library to avoid the market saturation that had occurred in the United States.
 The result is the Nintendo Entertainment System, or NES, which was released in North America in 1985.
 The landmark games Super Mario Bros. and The Legend of Zelda were produced by Miyamoto and Takashi Tezuka.
 Composer Koji Kondo reinforced the idea that musical themes could act as a complement to game mechanics rather than simply a miscellaneous element.
 Production of the NES lasted until 1995, and production of the Famicom lasted until 2003.
 In total, around 62 million Famicom and NES consoles were sold worldwide.
-During this period, Nintendo created a copyright infringement protection in the form of the Official Nintendo Seal of Quality, added to their products so that customers may recognize their authenticity in the market.
+During this period, Nintendo created its Official Seal of Quality, added to their products so that customers recognized authentic Nintendo products compared to bootleg cartridges that required unusual means to play as to bypass the NES lockout chip.
 By this time, Nintendo's network of electronic suppliers had extended to around thirty companies, including Ricoh (Nintendo's main source for semiconductors) and the Sharp Corporation.